nerdyCaesar/ios101-project1-wordle-starter/README.md

 ## Notes

-The syntax and no knowing what I was doing became the hardest challenge.
+The syntax and not knowing what I was doing became the hardest challenge.
 Even with hints things weren't clear enough.

 ## License